snackk/esp8266-home-automation/README.md

 ## Documentation

 This projects might be composed on several other modules, namely [WIFI](#wifi), [OTA](#ota), [SPIFFS](#spiffs), [WebSocket](#websocket), [mDNS](#mdns).
+Most of these modules were implemented based on this [guide](https://tttapa.github.io/ESP8266/Chap01%20-%20ESP8266.html).

 Any issues flashing the esp8266 should refer to the [problems](#problems) section.